Pete Hodgson

 Peter Colin Hodgson (born 13 June 1950) is a former New Zealand politician of the Labour Party and Member of Parliament for Dunedin North from 1990 to 2011.

 Early life

-Hodgson was born in Whangarei, and received a Bachelor's degree in veterinary science from Massey University.
+Hodgson was born in Whangārei and received a Bachelor's degree in veterinary science from Massey University.
 He has worked as a veterinarian, a high school teacher, and a fruit and vegetable retailer.

 Member of Parliament

 Hodgson joined the Labour Party in 1976, and shortly afterwards became the manager for Stan Rodger's successful campaign in the Dunedin North seat.
 After holding a number of other Labour Party roles, including that of marginal seats organiser, he was himself nominated to replace Rodger in the 1990 election.
 He was successful, and became the MP for Dunedin North.

 In November 1990 he was appointed as Labour's spokesperson for Science & Technology and Planning by Labour leader Mike Moore.